okteto-community/go-private-modules/README.md

 - Build your image with `okteto build hello-world`
 - Change the Kubernetes k8s.yml to use the created image and `okteto deploy`

+NOTES: Ideally create a Chart for the app and send the image as part of the helm upgrade

-## Option 1: Secret with User Token
+## Option 2: Secret with User Token

 In this case we are going to use a token to be able to download the repository.